perfecto25/rio_config/README.md

 To create a deep hash structure, add a key block declaration of all top keys and a final value, separated by a dot

-Flex will create all parent subkeys along the path
+Rio will create all parent subkeys along the path

     first.second.third:
       fourth = value